open-resources/physics_bank/content/public/003.Vectors/Vector Algebra/Motion of Airplane/motion_of_airplane.md

   type: multiple-choice
   pl-customizations:
     weight: 1
+myst:
   substitutions:
     params:
       vars:
         title: Motion of an Airplane
         units: km
-    v1: 31
+      v1: 79
-    v2: 47
+      v2: 91
-    a1: 38
+      a1: 30
-    a2: 32
+      a2: 56
-    dir1: south
+      dir1: north
       part1:
         ans1:
-        value: 64.5 km in a direction 5.2 degrees north of east.
+          value: 165.7 km in a direction 43.9 degrees north of east.
         ans2:
-        value: 64.5 km in a direction 5.2 degrees south of east.
+          value: 165.7 km in a direction 43.9 degrees south of east.
         ans3:
-        value: 4166.6 km in a direction 5.2 degrees north of east.
+          value: 27444.9 km in a direction 43.9 degrees north of east.
         ans4:
-        value: 4166.6 km in a direction 5.2 degrees south  of east.
+          value: 27444.9 km in a direction 43.9 degrees south  of east.
         ans5:
-        value: 64.5 km in a direction 89.9 degrees south of east.
+          value: 165.7 km in a direction 89.3 degrees south of east.
 ---
 # {{ params.vars.title }}
 A small plane flies {{params.v1}} km in a direction {{params.a1}} degrees {{params.dir1}} of east and then flies {{params.v2}} km in a direction {{params.a2}} degrees north of east.